GeoffAWaddington/CSI30Wiki/Feedback-Processors.md

 WidgetEnd
 ```

-## FB_GainReductionMeter
+## FB_ConsoleOneGainReductionMeter
-Use FB_GainReductionMeter for the gain reduction meter on the Softube Console One.
+Use FB_ConsoleOneGainReductionMeter for the gain reduction meter on the Softube Console One.
 ```
 Widget CompressorMeter
-	FB_GainReductionMeter b0 73 00
+	FB_ConsoleOneGainReductionMeter b0 73 00
 WidgetEnd
 ```

-## FB_VUMeter
+## FB_ConsoleOneVUMeter
-FB_VUMeter is designed for the meters in the Softube Console One.
+FB_ConsoleOneVUMeter is designed for the meters in the Softube Console One.
 An example of these definitions is shown below.
 ```
 Widget InputMeterLeft
-	FB_VUMeter b0 6e 00
+	FB_ConsoleOneVUMeter b0 6e 00
 WidgetEnd

 Widget InputMeterRight
-	FB_VUMeter b0 6f 00
+	FB_ConsoleOneVUMeter b0 6f 00
 WidgetEnd

 Widget OutputMeterLeft